rendleyhq/docs.rendleysdk.com/getting-started/settings.md

 Engine.getInstance().getSettings().setEncoderCodec("vp8");
 ```

-## Changing the bitrate
+## Changing the Bitrate

-To change the encoding bitrate, you can do the following:
+To modify the encoding bitrate, use the following code:

 ```typescript
 Engine.getInstance().getSettings().setEncoderBitrate(1000000);
 ```

-## Changing the encoder codec
+## Changing the Encoder Codec

 To change the encoder codec, you can do the following: